WASHINGTON, D.C. | June 9, 2017

-Since 1975, the Department of Labor (DOL) has used a five-part test to determine fiduciary status under ERISA with respect to providers of “investment advice.”
-Under that test, an advisor is an ERISA fiduciary if the advice: (1) is provided on a “regular basis”; (2) is provided for a fee, either direct or indirect; (3) is provided pursuant to a “mutual agreement, arrangement, or understanding”; (4) is individualized to the plan's particular needs; and (5) serves as a “primary basis” for the investment decision.
+For more than 40 years, the Department of Labor (DOL) used a five-part test to determine fiduciary status under ERISA with respect to providers of “investment advice.”
+Under that test, an advisor was an ERISA fiduciary if the advice: (1) was provided on a “regular basis”; (2) was provided for a fee, either direct or indirect; (3) was provided pursuant to a “mutual agreement, arrangement, or understanding”; (4) was individualized to the plan's particular needs; and (5) served as a “primary basis” for the investment decision.
 ERISA and the Internal Revenue Code bar fiduciaries to employer-provided plans and IRAs from certain transactions.
 These complex restrictions are collectively known as the “prohibited transaction” rules.

 ACCESS TO AFFORDABLE RETIREMENT ADVICE

 In 2016, DOL under the Obama administration finalized a new fiduciary rule and changes to the prohibited transaction rules designed to expand fiduciary liability and impose new requirements on retirement service providers.
 The rule effectively eliminated the “regular basis,” “mutual agreement,” and “primary basis” prongs of the five-part test.
 DOL also issued exemptions from the prohibited transaction rules if the retirement service provider fulfilled a number of conditions.
-The centerpiece of the “Best Interest Contract Exemption” is a requirement that the advisor sign a contract prior to providing any recommendation promising to provide advice only in the client’s best interest.
-However, the exemption was unworkable.
+The centerpiece of the “Best Interest Contract Exemption” is a requirement that the advisor sign a contract promising to provide advice only in the client’s best interest.
+However, the exemption is unworkable.

-Under this exemption and the regulation, advisors would be subject to class action litigation, and previously provided basic services would trigger fiduciary liability.
-Legal liability associated with commission-based accounts would increase, reducing a critical pathway to advice for those with fewer savings.
-Financial advisors would also not be able to service small businesses without triggering fiduciary liability, likely leading to a market exodus.
-As a result, the rule would jeopardize access to affordable retirement advice, undermine the creation of small business retirement plans, and leave many Americans with no choice but to fend for themselves or search for advice online.
+Under this exemption and the regulation, advisors are subject to class action litigation, and previously provided basic services trigger fiduciary liability.
+Legal liability associated with commission-based accounts increased, reducing a critical pathway to advice for those with fewer savings.
+Financial advisors are also not able to service small businesses without triggering fiduciary liability, which could lead to a market exodus.
+As a result, the rule jeopardizes access to affordable retirement advice, undermines the creation of small business retirement plans, and leaves many Americans with no choice but to fend for themselves or search for advice online.